 Right to Inspect and Copy: You have the right to inspect and request a copy your medical records.
 This usually does not include psychotherapy notes.

 To inspect and request a copy of your medical record, you must submit your request to the WMHS Medical Record Department.
+You may also request an electronic copy of your records.
 If you request a copy of the information, we may charge a fee for the costs of retrieving, copying, mailing, and any other supplies associated with your request.

 To request an amendment, your request must be made in writing and submitted to the WMHS Medical Records Department.
 In addition, you must provide a reason that supports your request.